News & Events

 Matilda starts her internship at Apple

-Matilda is off to Cupertino this semester. -- she will be working with Apple's cryptographic team.
+Matilda is off to Cupertino this semester.
+She will be working with Apple's cryptographic team.

 We look forward to having her back in May!